menu icon

 Making brown butter

-• Cut ½ cup (one stick or 113 grams) unsalted butter into small pieces and melt in a light-colored medium saucepan over medium heat.
-I recommend using a light-colored pan so you can easily see the butter changing color.
-Continue to cook, swirling the butter occasionally, it will be foamy.
-You will start to see brown bits forming at the bottom of the pan and the butter will start to smell nutty.
+• Melt your butter in a light-colored saucepan over medium heat.
+Cook, swirling the butter occasionally.
+It will foam and sputter as the water evaporates.
+You will begin to see brown bits forming at the bottom of the pan and the butter will start to smell nutty.

-• Remove from heat and transfer to a heat-safe container and allow to cool on the counter overnight.
-Cookie baking commences in the morning.
-If waiting longer than 8 hours to make cookies, refrigerate and soften when ready to bake.
+• Remove from heat and transfer to a large heat-safe bowl and allow to cool on the counter or in the refrigerator until solid, but soft.

-• If you make your brown butter the same day as you plan to bake, place it in the refrigerator to begin to solidify, stirring occasionally to cool quicker and distribute all the brown bits.
+• Stir occasionally to cool quicker and distribute all the brown bits.
 Take the brown butter out of the fridge when it starts to solidify, but is not completely hard.

 Making cookies